software-mansion/live-debugger/README.md

   adapter: Bandit.PhoenixAdapter # Adapter used in LiveDebugger.Endpoint
 ```

-In `router.ex` of your Phoenix app, make sure your locally running Phoenix app can access the LiveDebugger JS files on port 4007 (note that this is enabled only for `:dev` mode):

 ## Contributing

 For those planning to contribute to this project, you can run a dev version of the debugger with the following commands: